 Pay practices that sometimes figure into disputes over wages include questions of whether breaks must be paid, what employers can withhold from a payment, what employers have to pay out after terminating an employee, or whether they can force a worker to use direct deposit with a particular bank.
 Such questions can often be resolved economically and in a timely manner through knowledgeable legal counsel.
 In the event that disputes cannot be settled, talk to an attorney to determine how best to proceed.

-Contact us at the Detroit area law offices of Schwartz Law Firm to learn what your rights and responsibilities are, as employee or employer, and about whether you are justified in suing for damages.
+Contact the Detroit-area law offices of Schwartz Law Firm for a free consultation to learn what your rights and responsibilities are, as an employee or employer, and about whether you are justified in suing for damages.
 We handle overtime claims and other wage and hour issues.